 My analytic framework draws from literatures about humanitarianism, affect, and the anthropology of the state to understand how refugee resettlement in Philadelphia is inflected with the politics of race, gender, and class.
-Drawing from feminist theory and queer of color critique, I analyze comparative racialization through a framework that recognizes how that groups are racialized with respect to one another through competing racial formations at the same time that it accounts for heterogeneity within racial categories.
+Drawing from feminist theory and queer of color critique, I explore comparative racialization through a framework that recognizes how groups are racialized with respect to one another through competing racial formations at the same time that it accounts for heterogeneity within racial categories.
 I do so through a particular attentiveness to state bureaucratic processes, from welfare applications to public health management, as they are negotiated by healthcare providers, case workers, and volunteers, not to mention refugees and asylum seekers themselves.

-As a Black woman, an immigrant, and a future health care provider, I hope to think carefully about the social, political, and economic dynamics that care – however well-intentioned – both shapes and is shaped by.
-I’m also hopeful that in theorizing displacement and refuge, we can reconsider what justice can and should look like.
+As a Black woman, an immigrant, and a future health care provider, I try to think carefully about the social, political, and economic dynamics that care – however well-intentioned – both shapes and is shaped by.
+I’m also hopeful that in theorizing displacement and refuge, we can reconsider what justice can and should look like for racialized people.
 Thinking as such might allow us to imagine a reparative politics that offers new possibilities for the future, perhaps even a truly post-racial one.

 For a different articulation of what I study, here’s a blurb about my work on Anthro News.
 You can also find an abstract of my dissertation here.